 If absolutely necessary to hold longer than 9 weeks of age, and we are in a position to do it and agree, then the price per week rises considerably.
 We recommend against this and it would be better to wait for another litter and get an 8 week old puppy.

 Sorry.
-At the present time we are not exporting overseas.
+We are no longer exporting overseas.
 We were finding it just too difficult and time consuming to organise and have opted out.
 Please contact the Working Kelpie Council of Australia and they will give you a list of breeders who will export.

 NAMING YOUR NOONBARRA PUPPY